ovie-daveth/ovie-daveth/README.md

 ### 💼 Hire Me

 Looking for someone to turn ideas into well-architected, functional, and user-friendly applications?
 I'd love to discuss how I can help you with your next project.
-Check out my old [portfolio](https://my-portfolio-pda3.vercel.app/) to get a glimpse of my earliest work, my new website is on the way [Here](https://www.rusti.pro)
+Portfolio on the way

 ### ✍️ Writing & Tutorials